Updated on 26th June 2023

 Determining if an autistic person has romantic feelings can be challenging, as individuals with autism may have difficulty expressing and interpreting emotions and social cues in typical ways.
 However, here are some indicators that may suggest romantic feelings:

 Open and honest communication and taking into account the person’s unique communication style can help establish a clearer understanding of their romantic feelings.

 Intimacy is the sharing of emotional, cognitive, and physical aspects of oneself with those of another individual.
 People with autism often have problems with rigidity and the need for repetition, which may limit the spontaneity and playfulness of sexual contact.
 Sensitivity to physical contact may also cause anxiety for those who have autism.
 The inability to read the thoughts, feelings or expressed sensations of one’s partner can lead to miscommunication, painful experiences whether they are physical or emotional, and/or shame and guilt.

 Individuals with autism have the same human needs for intimacy and relationships as anyone else.
 The self-identification of these needs may, however, develop later for people with autism as opposed to their neurotypical peers.
 People with autism may also express these needs differently based on their sexual knowledge, beliefs, and values.
 The understanding of implicit dating rules and the hierarchy of sexual intimacies may become potential barriers for individuals with disabilities, particularly those who have autism.
 Individuals with autism have found attending focus groups beneficial for their understanding of intimacy in sexual relationships.

 There are several options for people with autism to have intimate relationships.
 These include individuals who live alone, those who live with one other person or several more, and those who are already in a relationship or married.

 People with autism can display the following strengths that make them beneficial for dating and relationships:

-If you think you might have autism, try taking our online autism quiz to see if you have any traits.
+If you think you might have autism, try taking our online autism test to see if you have any traits.